top of page

 Project Facts

-Plano Skies Energy Center, LLC is proposing a 100-250 megawatt (MW) solar energy facility in Kendall County, Illinois.
-This project has the potential to generate enough energy to power the equivalent of 20,000 to 60,000 average Illinois homes every year.
+Plano Skies Energy Center, LLC is proposing an up to 250 megawatt (MW) solar electric generation facility in Kendall County, Illinois.
+This project has the potential to generate enough energy to power the equivalent of up to 65,000 average Illinois homes every year.
 We are excited to be working in partnership with the city, county officials, local residents, and landowners to bring Kendall County the opportunity to host a clean, environmentally compatible, renewable energy project.

 Benefits of a Solar Project